odlgroup/odl/doc/source/guide/glossary.rst

         since no new memory is allocated and no data is copied.

     meshgrid
-        Sequence of arrays defining a tensor grid by all possible combinations of entries, one from each array.
+        Tuple of arrays defining a tensor grid by all possible combinations of entries, one from each array.
 In 2 dimensions, for example, the arrays ``[1, 2]`` and ``[-1, 0, 1]`` define the grid points ``(1, -1), (1, 0), (1, 1), (2, -1), (2, 0), (2, 1)``.